 For the most part, the search-and-buy sequence is roughly the same for all car rental booking sites.
-No one rose out of the mix as especially easy, or dropped as especially difficult.
-Therefore, my comparisons are based almost entirely on the ability to locate the best deals.
+No one rose out of the mix as especially easy or dropped as especially difficult.
+Therefore, my comparisons are based almost entirely on my ability to locate the best deals.

-Pros: As with AutoRentals.com, Rentalcars.com is a metasearch system that makes it easy to compare and offers.
-It also offers opaque rates for lower prices if you don’t mind not knowing the exact car type.
+Pros: As with AutoRentals.com, Rentalcars.com is a metasearch system that makes it easy to compare offers.
+In some cases it offers opaque rates for lower prices if you don’t mind not knowing the exact car type.

-Pros: Hotwire’s leadership in low rates is confirmed by the AutoRentals matrix, where it shows up as the best buy more often than any other individual site.
+Pros: Hotwire’s leadership in low rates is confirmed by the AutoRentals matrix, where it shows up as the best buy on a regular basis.

-Cons: I did not find any opaque rates for Europe on Hotwire, although there might be some for certain locations I missed.
+Cons: I did not find as many opaque rates for Europe on Hotwire.

 Like Hotwire, Priceline car rentals list opaque rates as the lowest options in many U.S. cities.
 Although Hotwire posted lower ones more often, Priceline was a winner in some cases.
 So if you’re looking for the lowest, you have to try both.